Deniz Gül: Porto

 On 24 August 2024, Gül signed for Portuguese club FC Porto with a contract until 2029.

-On 25 September 2024, he made his continental debut in his career against Bodø/Glimt in a UEFA Europa League away game and also scored his first continental goal, they lost 3-2.

-On 29 September 2024, he made Primeira Liga debut as a substitute and scored his first league goal with the team against Arouca in a 4-0 home win.
-On 8 December 2024, he played with Porto B in Liga Portugal 2 against Chaves.
-On 31 October 2024, he made his Allianz Cup debut as a starter against Moreirense, they won 2-0.
+A month later, on 25 September, he made his continental debut in his career against Bodø/Glimt in a UEFA Europa League away game and also scored his first continental goal, they lost 3–2.
+On 29 September, he made Primeira Liga debut as a substitute and scored his first league goal with the team against Arouca in a 4–0 home win.
+On 31 October, he made his Allianz Cup debut as a starter against Moreirense, they won 2–0.
+Later that year, on 8 December, he played with Porto B in Liga Portugal 2 against Chaves.

 On 19 June 2025, he played as a substitute against Inter Miami in a 2025 FIFA Club World Cup game.
+He won his first title with the club by winning the 2025–26 Primeira Liga.

+Galatasaray

+On 1 September 2026, Turkish Süper Lig giants Galatasaray announced the initiation of official negotiations with Gül and his club, Porto, regarding his imminent transfer.
+Gül arrived in Istanbul on the same day.
+Also that day, a 5-year contract was signed with Galatasaray; a transfer fee of €10,000,000.00 will be paid for this transfer.

 International career

 In 2023, Gül was called up to the Swedish U19s, making appearances in the 2023 UEFA European Under-19 Championship qualification.

 On 6 November 2024, Gül announced he would instead represent Turkey internationally despite having made a dozen appearances for Sweden.

 On 14 March 2025, Gül was called up by Vincenzo Montella to the Turkey national team for the 2024–25 UEFA Nations League promotion/relegation play-offs against Hungary.

 On 18 November 2025, he scored his first national goal against Spain in the 2026 FIFA World Cup qualification.

+On 2 June 2026, Gül was selected in the 26-man squad for the 2026 FIFA World Cup.